kaesekarl/manim-slides-null-template/README.md

 ## Usage
 You can use the functions returning templates from `layouts.py` to create your slides.
 You can also use the functions from `layouts_elements.py` to create new templates.
+This allows you to have a consistent design throughout your presentation.